HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Background

 \subsection{Token-and-Duration Transducers (TDT)}

 Token-and-Duration Transducer (TDT) model is introduced by \citet{xu2023efficient}.
 Unlike traditional Transducers where only blank predictions increment the encoder index $t$ by exactly one, TDT supports advancing $t$ by multiple steps for both blank and non-blank predictions.
-As illustrated in Figure \ref{tdt_arch}, a TDT model generates two probability distributions, one for token, and the other for durations, which determines the number of audio frames to skip.
+A TDT model generates two probability distributions, one for token, and the other for durations, which determines the number of audio frames to skip.
 By supporting frame skipping, TDT models require significantly fewer decoding steps compared to traditional Transducers, resulting in faster inference.
-It's also worth noting that TDT models generally outperform conventional Transducer models in terms of recognition accuracy \citep{xu2023efficient}.